patient4/qr-menu-app/replit.md

 ## Production Deployment

 ### Deployment Status
-Ready for production deployment with full security and performance optimizations.
+Ready for public production deployment with full security and performance optimizations.
+Configured for public access with authentication system.

 ### Key Features for Production
 - QR code generation system for table-specific ordering links